 Office of Community & Homeless Services (OCHS)

 The Office of Community and Homeless Services (OCHS) performs grants administration and planning functions required to manage federal, state, and local funds by reviewing applications for funding, conducting homeless and low-income service planning activities, awarding service project grants, developing contracts, monitoring project performance, and evaluating service performance data.
-OCHS also provides direct services to clients through the Housing and Essential Needs Program and the Investing In Futures Initiative.
+OCHS also provides direct services to clients through the Housing and Essential Needs Program and Coordinated Entry.

 Community Development Block Grant-Public Services